-As your training progresses and you successfully got that great feeling from your first rides, you should be looking to get your first kites and get out there on windy days to practice as much as you can.
+After a successful waterstart practice with your coach, you should be looking to get your first kite and get out there on windy days to practice as much as you can.
 But getting a ‘wrong’ kite or a kite that’s not suitable for your level would greatly affect your progression, and sometimes even set you back and frustrate you.

-There are so many brands out there, and each brand has such and such models, I got frustrated some times and I bet I’m not alone out there.
-Here I will try to lay out some general points to consider for you to get your first kite.
+There are so many brands out there, and each brand has such and such models, I got confused some times and I bet I’m not alone out there.
+Here we will try to lay out some general points to consider for you to get your first kite.

 By the most general categorization, a kite can be either a foil kite where the air flows through those tiny holes between the top and bottom canopy of a kite and generate lift; or a leading-edge inflatable kite (or simply, an ‘inflatable‘ kite).
 For beginners, it’s better to stick with inflatable kite, it is easier for water relaunchs and most likely they are the kites are used in the kiteboarding courses.